JobJob/RickTracy.jl/README.md

     #take a snapshot of the values of the variables fred and barney
     @snap fred barney

+    #display the results
     @tracevals fred

-outputs:
+returns:

     1-element Array{String,1}:
     "flintstone"

-A numbered location string will be added to the trace entry to identify the code location.
+An auto-incremented numbered location name will be added to the trace entry to identify the code location where the trace was made.

     @tracevalsat 1 barney

-outputs:
+returns:

     1-element Array{Int64,1}:
     10

 To specify your own location use:

-    @snapat "decriptive location name" var1 var2
+    @snap location="decriptive location name" var1 var2
-    #or try
+    #or
-    @snapat @__LINE__ var1 var2
+    @snap loc=@__LINE__ var1 var2

+n.b. `loc` and `l` are valid aliases for the `location` keyword.

-Sometimes you only want to trace every say 12th time the line is hit, to do so use `@snapNth`
+Sometimes you only want to trace every say 12th time the line is hit, to do so use `@snap everyN=12` or simply `@snap N=12` (`every` and `N` are valid aliases for  `everyN`)

+Example:

-e.g. the following takes a snap/trace of a variable/expression every 2 times
-the tracepoint is hit:
+The following takes a snap/trace of a variable/expression every 2 times the tracepoint is hit:

     for person in ["wilma", "fred", "betty", "barney"]
-        @snapNth 2 person
+        @snap N=2 person
     end
     @tracevals person